5l1v3r1/Admin-Panel-Finder-3/README.md

 # About

-simple python code that try to find admin panel on the server
+simple python script that try to find admin panel on the server

 # Screenshot